Mechanical Engineering with Building Services BEng

 Fees quoted are per annum and are subject to an annual increase.

-- GCE A-level ABB, including Grade B in Maths and Grade B in Physics (General Studies and Critical Thinking not accepted).
+- GCE A-level AAB, including Maths and Physics (General Studies not accepted for this subject at all).

 - Advanced Diploma Progression Diploma Grade A in Engineering, plus the Specialist Unit in Maths for Engineers at grade C along with 1 AS-level (excluding General Studies) at Grade B for Additional and Specialist Learning.

-- IBDP 33 points, including 5 in Higher Level Maths and 5 in Higher Level Physics.
+- International Baccalaureate Diploma 35 points, including 5 in Higher Level Maths and 5 in Higher Level Physics.

-- Access Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
+- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
 All Maths and Physics units must be Distinctions at level 3.

 English Language Requirements